cuthbertLab/music21/buildDoc/rst/moduleStream.rst

             >>> a[0].flat.attributeCount(note.Note, 'quarterLength')
             {1.0: 12, 2.0: 11, 4.0: 2}

+        .. method:: augmentOrDiminish(scalar)

+            Scale this Stream by a provided scalar.

         .. method:: bestClef(allowTreble8vb=False)

             Returns the clef that is the best fit for notes and chords found in thisStream.
-Perhaps rename 'getClef'; providing best clef if not clef is defined in this stream; otherwise, return a stream of clefs with offsets

             >>> a = Stream()
             >>> for x in range(30):